junior-devleague/help-eng/README.md

 <ul>
   <li>Final project: Minimum of 3 commits a week and Pull request when a task is complete.</li>
   <li>Quizzes: Take home quiz every other week</li>
-  <li>Research assignments: Every other week as a medium blog or Journal entry</li>
+  <li>Research assignments: Given very other week and turned in as a medium blog or Journal entry</li>
 </ul>